Silvergate Capital Corporation (SI) Shares Down Despite Recent Market Volatility

-Silvergate Capital Corporation (NYSE: SI)’s stock price has decreased by 0.00 compared to its previous closing price of 1.62.
-Despite this, the company has seen a loss of -5.81% in its stock price over the last five trading days.
-The Wall Street Journal reported on 03/09/23 that Silvergate’s Story Is About Fundamentals, Not Just Crypto
+Silvergate Capital Corporation (NYSE: SI)’s stock price has decreased by -6.96 compared to its previous closing price of 1.58. but the company has seen a -20.11% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Silvergate Capital Corporation (NYSE: SI) Right Now?

-Moreover, the 36-month beta value for SI is 2.35.
-Analysts have varying opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 1 as “sell.”
+The 36-month beta value for SI is also noteworthy at 2.35.
+There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 1 rating it as “sell.”

 Click Here to Download the FREE Report.